 |

-in class discussion.
-Therefore, the case approach places the
+opinions brought out in class discussion.
+Therefore, the case

-describe the principal actors, their motivations and know the key events
+prepared to describe the principal actors, their motivations and know

-and their causes or effects.
-You should also be able to provide
+the key events and their causes or effects.
+You should also be

-your critique of the case.
-This involves identify the key issues
+able to provide your critique of the case.
+This involves identify

 You must also be able to describe how the case relates to the material